We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 7. Explore some essential oils

-While essential oils aren’t a cure-all for every ailment, there’s some evidence these little elixirs can help encourage hair growth.
+While essential oils aren’t a cure-all for every ailment, a 2019 review found there’s some evidence these little elixirs can help encourage hair growth.

 Peppermint oil has anti-inflammatory, antimicrobial, and antifungal properties, all of which are important to a healthy scalp.
 And in one study conducted on mice peppermint oil reigned supreme in promoting hair growth in mice as compared to jojoba oil, saline, and minoxidil (a popular ingredient in hair loss treatments like Rogaine).
 But more studies are needed on actual humans.

 Try the peppermint essential oil, rosemary essential oil, and jojoba oil from Eden Botanicals, an essential oils brand known for being transparent about its products.
-As with any ingredient though, essential oils can cause contact dermatitis.
-If you’ve never used these ones before, it’d be best to perform a patch test before applying all over your scalp.
+As with any ingredient though, essential oils can cause contact dermatitis — which can cause more hair loss.
+If you’ve never used these ones before, it’d be best to perform a patch test before applying them all over your scalp.
+And they should never be applied undiluted.

 8. Take a collagen supplement

-“Collagen is the most abundant protein in the body, but it declines with age and this can make it harder to grow long hair as you get older,” explains nutritionist Heather Hanks, MS of Instapot Life.
+“Collagen is the most abundant protein in the body, but it declines with age, and this can make it harder to grow long hair as you get older,” explains nutritionist Heather Hanks, MS, of Instapot Life.
 In addition to protein, collagen is rich in amino acids.
-Hanks suggests adding a powdered collagen supplement for a natural way to try and support hair growth.
+Hanks suggests adding a powdered collagen supplement as a natural way to try and support hair growth.

 9. Treat yourself to a scalp massage